jessehamner/BingoCards/README.md

 "sets" of cards all providing Bingo at the same time.

 The LaTeX file includes a for-loop to create some number (initially set at 50) of PDF cards.

+## Thanks

+I've gotten help over the years from a few people, including the above-mentioned StackExchange thread, my spouse, and in 2022, from my Germanic friend Robin, who might prefer that I leave him out of this, but he is a LaTeX wizard, and I know it.

 ## Customizing the Code